jgm/backup-to-storagebox/README.md

    weeklies, monthlies, and yearlies.
 5. Issues a macOS notification if there were errors.

-## macOS Integration

-The tool is designed to work well with macOS:

-- Uses `caffeinate` to prevent system sleep during backup
-- Sends desktop notifications using `osascript`

 ## Logging

-All backup operations are logged to a temporary file.
-The log file path is displayed at the start of the backup and in the final notification.
+All backup operations are logged to stdout and stderr.

 ## Scheduling using a LaunchAgent